 - One of the reasons men praise God’s greatness is because of his manifold living creatures.

-- The new “creature” created on the day of Pentecost is the Church.
+- But on Pentecost, something new happens.
+The new “creature” created on the day of Pentecost is the Church.
 The new breath which is in the disciples is the Holy Spirit.
 It gives life to the Church and renews her daily.